juneunjaypark/juneunjaypark/content/authors/admin/_index.md

 #    url: https://psychology.illinois.edu/directory/profile/juneunp2

 # Short bio (displayed in user profile at end of posts)
-bio: My research focuses on addiction and sleep.
+bio: My research focuses on addiction and sleep

 # Interests to show in About widget
 interests:
   - Addiction
   - Sleep
-  - Digital Interventions
+  - Ecological Assessment

 # Education to show in About widget
 education: